Skip to content

 *

-Tyman [LON:TYMN] the FTSE-250 listed, London-based supplier of door and window components for the construction industry has been having a tough year as the property market suffers under rising interest rates and a cost-of-living crisis, and construction machinery is left idling on standby.
+Tyman LON:TYMN the FTSE-250 listed, London-based supplier of door and window components for the construction industry has been having a tough year as the property market suffers under rising interest rates and a cost-of-living crisis, and construction machinery is left idling on standby.

 But investment is not a one-year thing – that’s trading – investors have longer horizons, and this medium-sized, fenestration product supplier might be a good investment now in five-years or ten-years times, as the demographic pressures and lack of housing stock augurs a new era of construction.